Zibbet Review: A Guide to Online Selling for Artists

 Is Zibbet Right for You?

 E-commerce has changed over the past few years.
-If you’re an artist or craftsperson who participates in the handmade marketplace, you may need to post your product on everything from eBay to social media channels.
+If you’re an artist or craftsperson who participates in the handmade marketplace, you may need to post your product on everything from eBay to Craigslist to an online selling app or social media channels.

 Fortunately, Zibbet helps streamline this process.
 If you’re someone who doesn’t mind paying a little bit for convenience, then you’ll want to consider using Zibbet.